Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Introduction

 \section{Introduction}

-Different from the conventional \ac{mimo} system where all antennas are fabricated and fixed on an array \cite{MIMO-Survey}, \acp{fas}, also called fluid antennas \cite{Wong'20'CL,wong2020fluid,wong2021fluid} or movable antennas \cite{zhu2023movable,zhu2023PO,Wenyan'23}, introduce a movable structure where a few flexible antennas can switch their locations freely within a given space.
-In contrast to the \ac{mimo} whose antenna spacing is usually subwavelength order of magnitude, the spacing of the available locations (referred to as "ports") for flexible antennas can approach infinitesimal \cite{zhu2023PO}.
+Different from the conventional \ac{mimo} system where all antennas are fabricated and fixed on an array \cite{GaoZhen'23,Kuiyu'24,WangYang'23}, \acp{fas} \cite{Wong'20'CL,wong2020fluid,wong2021fluid}, also called movable antenna (MA) systems \cite{zhu2023movable,zhu2023PO,Wenyan'23}, introduce a movable structure where a few fluid antennas can switch their locations freely within a given space.
+In contrast to the \ac{mimo} whose antenna spacing is usually subwavelength order of magnitude, the spacing of the available locations (referred to as "ports") for fluid antennas can approach infinitesimal \cite{zhu2023PO}.
 This almost continuously movable feature allows \acp{fas} to keep antennas always at favorable positions, which can fully explore the diversity and multiplexing gains of a given space \cite{zhu2023Mag}.
-Compared with the fixed antenna systems, \acp{fas} are promising to achieve higher transmission reliability \cite{wong2020fluid} and larger-scale multiple-access \cite{wong2021fluid} while using much fewer antennas \cite{Wong'23'CL-I}.
+Compared to the fixed antenna systems, \acp{fas} can maintain high transmission reliability \cite{wong2020fluid} and large-scale multiple-access \cite{wong2021fluid} while using much fewer antennas and \ac{rf} components \cite{Wong'23'CL-I}.
+As a result, FAS has become a promising solution to effectively reduce the hardware cost and complexity of transceivers \cite{wong2022bruce}.